-I take an ethnomethodology and conversation analysis (EMCA) perspective on human-robot interaction.
-Most of my work involves studies in the world, i.e. in real-world settings, capturing everyday interaction on video recordings.
+I take an ethnomethodology and conversation analysis (EMCA) perspective on human-robot interaction (HRI).
+Most of my work involves studies in the world, i.e. in real-world settings, capturing everyday interaction through video recordings.
 My current projects involve following delivery robots as they pass through cities, and studying the work of robot operators.

 My research contributes

-- a more thorough understanding how humans support robot autonomy in practice
+- an empirical understanding of how humans support robot autonomy in practice

 - interactional and embodied theories of human sociality and machine intelligence